 Elderly people benefit from feeling as though they are listened to.
 It can help to alleviate feelings of loneliness and reiterate that they are important members of society.
 It can also help them share, create connections and remember, improving cognitive function and reducing symptoms of dementia.

-If you are one of these rare, true listeners, working with elderly people can be remarkably fulfilling.
+If you are one of these rare, true listeners, becoming an aged care worker can be remarkably fulfilling.

 The importance of respect